naglev/dashboard/README.md

 * Index query

 ### Indexer
 The <code>indexer.py</code> and the <code>processor.py</code> are responsible for processing the documents, creating the language dependent indexes and maintaining the indexes automatically.
-In order to run the program the user needs to enter the path of a root directory whose documents need to be indexed and then use a task scheduler to execute indexer.py periodically.
+In order to run the program the user needs to enter the path of a root directory whose documents need to be indexed and then use a task scheduler to execute <code>indexer.py</code> periodically.

 Features of the Indexer:
 -	Handles duplicates so documents can only appear once in the database
 -	Detects the language of the documents and sorts them accordingly
--	Currently one file type (pdf) and two languages are handled (English, Hungarian), but the list can be easily extended due to the modular structure of the Indexer
+-	Currently one file type (pdf) and two languages are handled (English, Hungarian), but the list can be easily extended thanks to the modular structure of the Indexer
 -	Can process scanned pdfs with OCR and multithreading
 -	If an indexed document has been moved since the last indexing, it updates the path
 -	If an indexed document has been deleted since the last indexing, it deletes the document from the database